Neighbourhood watch: Gasperich

 This district is also a stone’s throw away from the main intersection that links the A1, A6 and A3.
 Parking is restricted in this neighbourhood so it might be easier to leave your car at the Bouillon park and ride, or jump on a bicycle at one of five Vel'oh stations in the neighbourhood.

 Sports & Parks

 There is a skate park on Muhlenweg and a farm themed wooden playground, on rue Abbé Francois Lascombes, that includes a tractor, a cart and farm animals to climb on, in addition to picnic tables and football goal posts.

 Scout and Guides Georges Everling Gaasperech runs scout groups for ages 6 to 23 years old involving numerous outdoor activities.

-The Tennis Club Gasperich runs courses for children from 4 years old, and has outdoor courts on rue Jacques Stas, open to all its members.
+The Tennis Club Gasperich has courses for children from 4 years old, and its outdoor courts on rue Jacques Stas are open to all members.
 There's also a table tennis group which meets at the Omnisports Hall.

 Gasperich's Stade Emile Bintner is home to FC Tricolore, which also provides training for children.

 Adopt a dog or simply take one for a walk via the National Asylum for Animals, Déierenasyl, housed at 80 rue Wolfgang Amadeus Mozart.
-The centre also looks after cats, and in 2019 was home to 404 felines.
+The centre also looks after cats.

 If you already have a dog or puppy and want to know about beginners or advanced training Hondsclub Gasperich runs courses and events.